nmeri17/suphle-docs/src/docs/v1/container/index.md

 ***
 Ensure you know what you're doing when using `refreshClass`.
 It will recursively wipe all objects where given target was injected by container.
 This includes all of their provisions.
 Mention the caveat of using `ClassHydrationBehavior`

-(can't depend on dependency's concrete) it may be lurking in afterBind, not just in the constructor (goes to container)
+(can't depend on dependency's concrete) it may be lurking in afterBind, not just in the constructor

+ModifyInjected is subdivided into two handler kinds:
+- Those that modify decorated instance without calling it
+- Those that call decorated instance

+Combining A cocktail of decorators with handlers that trigger underlying concrete will result in a disaster.
+In such cases, ambiguity will be removed by executing the cross-cutting method in a converging handler